sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 </div>

 <blockquote>
-Even the Supreme Court justices declared that &ldquo;<a href="https://v.daum.net/v/20250120080717494">the rule of law has collapsed, and we are heartbroken.</a>&rdquo;
+Even the Supreme Court Justices declared that &ldquo;<a href="https://v.daum.net/v/20250120080717494">the rule of law has collapsed, and we are heartbroken.</a>&rdquo;
 This statement is particularly troubling coming from the very guardians of our legal system.
 <!--If anyone should understand the resilience and self-correcting nature of the rule of law, it should be our highest judges.
 Their dramatic declaration not only mischaracterizes the nature of rule of law but also, ironically, undermines the very institution they are meant to protect.-->
-<font class="emph">When Supreme Court justices themselves echo this misconception,
+<font class="emph">When Supreme Court Justices themselves echo this misconception,
 they inadvertently legitimize a fundamental misunderstanding of how our legal system works.</font>
 </blockquote>